MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/call-park-and-retrieve.md

 ### Configure call park and retrieve with PowerShell

-To create a call park policy, use the following cmdlet:
+Use the [New-CsTeamsCallParkPolicy](https://docs.microsoft.com/powershell/module/skype/new-csteamscallparkpolicy?view=skype-ps) PowerShell cmdlet to create a call park policy.
-`New-CsTeamsCallParkPolicy -Identity <string> -AllowCallPark $True`

-To grant a call park policy, use the following cmdlet:
+Use the [Grant-CsTeamsCallParkPolicy](https://docs.microsoft.com/powershell/module/skype/grant-csteamscallparkpolicy?view=skype-ps) PowerShell cmdlet to grant a call park policy.
-`Grant-CsTeamsCallParkPolicy -PolicyName <string> <user email address>`

 ## Troubleshooting